constellationcolon/essayer/_drafts/defaults.md

 journalism.
 Journalism that finally re-aligns the financial incentives and power structures in favour of those that it purports today to serve.
-As some have noted, the best part about subscribing to the New York Times is being able to call up and threaten to cancel.{% sidecite citation-needed %} As the ad-supported model becomes increasingly insupportable, publishers would do well to now recognise the interests of the people, instead of the will of the corporations—who have unceremoniously abandoned them now that the tech giants
+As some have noted, the best part about subscribing to the New York Times is being able to call up and threaten to cancel.{% sidenote %}{% cite citation-needed %}{% endsidenote %} As the ad-supported model becomes increasingly insupportable, publishers would do well to now recognise the interests of the people, instead of the will of the corporations—who have unceremoniously abandoned them now that the tech giants